bradjrenshaw/say-the-spire/README.md

 * This only works on Windows for now
 * Only the Steam version of the game is supported.
+* It is highly recommended that new players read the UI Querks and Virtual Input sections (if using a keyboard).

 ## Mod Installation and Usage